-To achieve the proposed objectives the Information Value method and the Infinite Slope method were chosen to build two landslide susceptibility maps.
+To achieve the proposed objectives the information value method and the infinite slope method were chosen to build two landslide susceptibility maps.
 A shallow slides inventory was separated into two independent landslide groups adopting a temporal criterion.
-Although some differences exist regarding the morphometric characteristics and the spatial distribution over lithological units of the two shallow slides subsets (training group and validation group), they were used
+Although some differences exist regarding the morphometric characteristics and the spatial distribution over lithological units of the two shallow slide subsets (training group and validation group), they were used independently in order to allow model comparison and validation.
+The training group was used 2-fold to define the statistical relationships between landslides and the dataset of variables assumed as landslide predisposing factors by the IV method and to calibrate the resistance parameters (cohesion and internal friction angle) within the IS method.
+The landslide validation group was used to validate both susceptibility maps independently.

-- 5 independently in order to allow model comparison and validation.
-The training group was used twofold to define the statistical relationships between landslides and the dataset of variables assumed as landslide predisposing factors by the IV method, and to calibrate the resistance parameters (cohesion and internal friction angle) within the IS method.
-The landslide validation group was used to validate both susceptibility maps independently. - Some sources of bias were identified in the present work.
-Firstly, although the infinite slope stability model remains 10 physically-based, the used geotechnical parameters lose, to some extent, their direct physical meaning since critical cohesion and internal friction angle combination were determined statistically assuming the highest effective ratio.
+Some sources of bias were identified in the present work.
+Firstly, although the infinite slope stability model remains physically based, the used geotechnical parameters lose, to some extent, their direct physical meaning since critical cohesion and internal friction angle combination were determined statistically assuming the highest effective ratio.
 Another potential source of bias is the use of the lithological map instead of the soil map to generalize the geotechnical properties of superficial soils.
-We acknowledge that the use of the soil map could be appropriate for that purpose taking in account the shallow characteristic of landslides.
-However, the national soil map at the 1:25,000 scale, provides 55 different soil type classes for - the study area, which is a very large number to be balanced with the 51 shallow slides of the landslide training group used to 15 evaluate the critical cohesion and internal friction angle parameters by back analysis.
-If landsides were regularly distributed over soil types, we would get only 0.9 shallow slides in each soil class, which is insufficient to estimate the resistance parameters.
-Moreover the occurrence of shallow slides was only verified on 18 of the 55 soil type classes, which would strongly increment the uncertainty of the regionalization of shear strength parameters based on the soil map. - 20 When analysed separately, both methods generated good predictive results, although the physically-based model revealed to be more effective in the spatial prediction of shallow landslides, which is attested by the AUROC and the effective ratio of landslide susceptibility classes.
-In addition, the application of the Kappa statistics showed that the overall spatial agreement between susceptibility classes of both maps is only moderate (K = 0.23), so the first hypothesis is only partially confirmed.
-The major differences were registered over two lithological units (L2 and L7) and may result from the 25 probable incompleteness of the shallow slides inventory over the lithological unit L7, as a consequence of human interventions related to agriculture activities.
+We acknowledge that the use of the soil map could be appropriate for that purpose, taking into account the shallow characteristics of landslides.
+However, the national soil map at the 1 : 25 000 scale provides 55 different soil-type classes for the study area, which is a very large number to be balanced with the 51 shallow slides of the landslide training group used to evaluate the critical cohesion and internal friction angle parameters by back-analysis.
+If landslides were regularly distributed over soil types, we would get only 0.9 shallow slides in each soil class, which is insufficient to estimate the resistance parameters.
+Moreover the occurrence of shallow slides was only verified on 18 of the 55 soil-type classes, which would strongly increase the uncertainty of the regionalization of shear strength parameters based on the soil map.

+When analysed separately, both methods generated good predictive results, although the physically based model was revealed to be more effective in the spatial prediction of shallow landslides, which is attested by the AUROC and the effective ratio of landslide susceptibility classes.
+In addition, the application of the kappa statistics showed that the overall spatial agreement between susceptibility classes of both maps is only moderate ( $\kappa = 0.23$ ), so the first hypothesis is only partially confirmed.
+The major differences were registered over two lithological units (L2 and L7) and may result from the probable incompleteness of the shallow slides inventory over the lithological unit L7, as a consequence of human interventions related to agricultural activities.